zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 #### AMD's AMDGPU-PRO driver

-It seems that AMDGPU-PRO will supercede Catalyst (fglrx), which was dropped from Ubuntu 16.04.
-AMDGPU-PRO will have a GPL kernel module and come in supported Debian packages.
+AMDGPU-PRO will supercede Catalyst (fglrx), which was dropped from Ubuntu 16.04.
+It will have a GPL kernel module and come in supported Debian packages.
 It is still in beta.
 More on this [here](http://www.pcworld.com/article/3075837/linux/amds-gaming-optimized-amdgpu-pro-driver-for-linux-is-in-beta.html), and
 [on AMDGPU-PRO's official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx),